-Being an Ambassador is a great way of developing and practising all kinds of skills and gaining confidence in using them.
+Taking part in the Permaculture Ambassador programme is a great way of developing and practising all kinds of skills and gaining confidence in using them.

-New phase for Permaculture Ambassadors - what is happening?
+New Permaculture Ambassadors programme of support - what is happening?

 Lots of people are passionate about permaculture and would like to get involved with promoting it, but there is not enough accessible training, support and guidance for them to do so.